-Furthermore, celebrity culture is of its nature superficial and excessively focussed on appearance.
+Furthermore, celebrity culture is by its nature superficial and excessively centred upon appearance.
 For this reason any association between eating disorders and celebrities needs very careful thought and consideration if it is to avoid oversimplifying what are in fact extremely deep rooted and complex disorders.

 Use of images

 While the intent may be otherwise, it is unhelpful to include images of a person at a very low weight to illustrate an article about eating disorders.

 This can be triggering for those affected by an eating disorder, and for those at risk of developing an eating disorder, as it may be seen as an ideal to strive for.